Candice Stowe: Development

 In June 2005, it was reported that Sanderson had quit her role as Candice.
 "I have had the most fantastic and memorable time here at Corrie," Sanderson said.
 She went on to say: "I made the decision to leave as it is time for me and Candice to leave the cobbles on a high.
 I am really sad to be going because I will miss everybody.
 I am excited about what the future holds and I'd like to thank everybody for the fantastic opportunities I have been given."

 Coronation Street producer Tony Wood said: "Candice is a character with a great deal of ambition and we felt it was not believable that she would stay in Weatherfield forever.
 At the same time Nikki has indicated that she wants to try her hand at other projects - it therefore suits Coronation Street and Nikki for the character to be written out this autumn.
 Nikki has been a real asset to the show and the writers have had great fun writing for Candice.
 We wish her all the best for the future."

 Following her departure, The People claimed that Sanderson quit her role after becoming tired of being sidelined by the show's producers.
 She apparently felt that the soap's scriptwriters favoured her fellow cast-members Tina O'Brien (Sarah Platt) and Samia Ghadie (Maria Sutherland).
 The newspaper claimed that Sanderson told former boyfriend Jamie Meakin about her frustrations.
 "The whole thing about Nikki leaving Corrie for love and a singing career is really only half the truth and bit of a smoke screen," Meakin revealed.
 "She would say, 'I'm just as good as anyone else' and get all upset.
 To be honest, Nikki was jealous of the attention Tina and Samia got all the time."
 Sanderson later denied the rumours, explaining, "I've never felt sidelined by anyone.
 You only have to watch the show to see that I've had some fantastic storylines which I have thoroughly enjoyed.
 The only person who knows the real reasons why I'm leaving the show is me.
 I knew there would be speculation but to say things that aren't true hurts."
-In November 2011, the Daily Star revealed that Coronation Street producer Phil Collinson was planning on bringing back Sanderson and Tina O'Brien who played Sarah Platt between 1999 and 2007 in a bid to fill the gap left by the departures of Helen Flanagan who played Rosie Webster and Katherine Kelly who played Becky McDonald.
-A source told the paper: "He's aware that Sarah and Candice were hugely popular characters.
-He thinks it would be a ratings winner to bring them back.
-Losing Katherine and Helen is a big blow to the show so Phil wants to beef things up a bit with the return of a couple of big names."
-However, this did not follow through.